M11 link road protest: Claremont Road

-By 1994, properties scheduled for demolition had been compulsory purchased, and most were made uninhabitable by removing kitchens, bathrooms and staircases.
+By 1994, properties scheduled for demolition had been compulsorily purchased, and most were made uninhabitable by removing kitchens, bathrooms and staircases.
 The notable exception was in one small street, Claremont Road, which ran immediately next to the Central line and consequently required every property on it to be demolished.
 The street was almost completely occupied by protesters except for one original resident who had not taken up the Department for Transport's offer to move, 92-year-old Dolly Watson, who was born in number 32 and had lived there nearly all her life.
 She became friends with the anti-road protesters, saying "they're not dirty hippy squatters, they're the grandchildren I never had."
 The protesters named a watchtower, built from scaffold poles, after her.

 A vibrant and harmonious community sprung up on the road, which even won the begrudging respect of the authorities.
 The houses were painted with extravagant designs, both internally and externally, and sculptures erected in the road; the road became an artistic spectacle that one said "had to be seen to be believed".

-In November 1994, the eviction of Claremont Road took place, bringing an end to the M11 link road resistance as a major physical protest.
-Bailiffs, accompanied by the police in full riot gear, carried out the eviction over several days, and the Central line, running adjacent to the road, was suspended.
+On 28 November 1994, the eviction of Claremont Road started, bringing an end to the M11 link road resistance as a major physical protest.
+About 700 bailiffs and police in full riot gear carried out the eviction, and the Central line running adjacent to the road was suspended.
+The obstacles that had been built and passive resistance, helped by a secret tunnel from another street allowing protesters to re-enter Claremont Road, caused the eviction to take several days.
 As soon as eviction was completed, the remaining properties were demolished.
-In the end, the cost to the taxpayer was over a million pounds in police costs alone.
+In the end, the cost to the taxpayer included over a million pounds in police costs alone.
 Quoting David Maclean, "I understand from the Commissioner of Police of the Metropolis that the cost of policing the protest in order to allow bailiffs to take possession of the premises in Claremont road was £1,014,060."
-Cohen complained in Parliament about police brutality, stating "were not many of my constituents bullied—including vulnerable people, and others whose only crime was living on the line of route?"
+Cohen complained in Parliament about police brutality, asking "Were not many of my constituents bullied—including vulnerable people, and others whose only crime was living on the line of route?"
 The then Secretary of State for Transport, Brian Mawhinney, pointed out that there had already been three public inquiries at which protesters could have lodged their objections against the line of the route.